yvobogers/nibe-postman/README.md

 Now Send the `2.
 Token endpoint - Authorization Token` request.
 This returns an `access_token`.
 Fill this in as the Bearer Token in the `Authorization` tab of the `Functions` folder in the Postman collection.

 Now you can explore the `Functions` endpoints.
-When your access token expires, repeat the procedure or use the `refresh_token` which is returned under (2.) to regularly obtain a new access token.
+When your access token expires, repeat the procedure or use the `refresh_token` which is returned under (2.) to regularly obtain a new access token using the request `3.
+Token endpoint - Refresh Token'.